OWRC/interpolants/modelling/waterbudgetmodel.md

 output: html_document
 ---

-* TOC
-{:toc}

-# Introduction

 A regionally-distributed runoff/recharge model has been developed to simulate hydrologic processes at a fine (grid-based) scale.
-The model conceptualization is written to a large-scale yet high-resolution distributed numerical model code optimized for implementation on parallel computer architectures.
+The model code is written to support large-scale and high-resolution distributed processed optimized for implementation on parallel computer architectures.
 No process of the model is in any way novel, rather a suite of existing model structures have been combined into one platform chosen specifically for their ease of implementation, practical applicability and computational efficiency and scalability.

 The model's primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater recharge.
-It utilized hydrological model procedures that as best suited to the data available locally.
+It utilized hydrological model procedures that are amenable to local data availability.
 While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not optimized, nor intended to serve as your typical rainfall runoff model.
 Outputs from this model will most often be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction of southern Ontario.

 This model is currently in beta mode, and its use for practical application should proceed with caution.
 Users should be aware that model results posted online will always be subject to change.
-Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological reference for the partners of the ORMGP.
+Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological reference for the [partners of the ORMGP](https://www.oakridgeswater.ca/).

-The model is physically based in that mass is conserved and it is not constrained to any particular timestep.
-The model conceptualization has maintained parameters that speaks to common physical propertied, such as percent impervious, conductivity of surficial soils, etc.
+The model is *physically based* in that mass is conserved and it is not constrained to any particular timestep.
+The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, conductivity of surficial soils, etc.

+* TOC
+{:toc}

-## Summary
+# Modelling Summary
 - model run from the hydrological water year 2010 (2009-10-01) through water year 2020.
-- Precipitation was collected from [CaPA-HRDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)
+- Precipitation was collected from [CaPA-RDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)
 - Snowmelt was collected from [SNODAS]()
 - $T_a$, $r$, $u$ from MSC
 - Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)]()